d-marchand/demo/README.md

 - Mono environment to make possible to run Console or Gtk applications.
 - Windows Portable-apps (global and dedicated) running with Wine emulator.

-Experiment by yourself all approaches studies with the links below.
+Experiment by yourself all approaches studies with the links below for Docker containers.

 ### Firefox (Method differences for GUI containers)